 Programming languages are the foundation for careers as computer programmers, software developers, and software engineers.
 Typically, the more languages software engineers know, the wider their job opportunities.

 The Bureau of Labor Statistics (BLS) projects computer and information technology jobs to grow 15% by 2030.
-This percentage is twice the average growth for all other occupations, making now an ideal time to learn programming languages.
+This percentage is twice the average growth for all other occupations, making now an ideal time to explore programming and software development languages.
 JavaScript, HTML/CSS, SQL, and Python were among the most commonly used programming and markup languages in 2020, according to a Stack Overflow study.

 Explore the most in-demand programming languages and which are best for software engineering.